 Parliament Hill School has vast grounds and is uniquely situated adjacent to Hampstead Heath where a hedgehog population is on the lookout to extend their habitat.
 The front of the school is next to a busy road, and we started planting mini forests and hedges in March '22 to protect from noise and air pollution.
-Many more, very ambitious projects under the banner of 'Biodiversity & Beauty' have been realised in 2022 &'23 and we are very excited to see the trees, hedges and flowers grow and will monitor how they are doing and what wildlife they attract.
-The pond got some life creatures added, burst into life and has been the main attracting for the students.
+Many more, very ambitious projects under the banner of 'Biodiversity & Beauty' have been realised in 2022 &'23. and we are very excited to see the trees, hedges and flowers grow and will monitor how they are doing and what wildlife they attract.
+The pond has some life creatures added, burst into life and has been the main attraction for the students.

 Growing Green has been awared £500 for a butterfly and a cut flower garden from the Veolia Sustainability Fund.The inspiration for the butterfly garden came from the RHS wildlife garden at the Hampton Court Garden Show - betony and anthemis plants covered in skipper butterflies.
 We will add some grasses that the caterpillars love too.